VA Educational Benefits

 - A copy of the most recent Certificate of Eligibility (COE) issued to the student.

-- A VA-1 Form for all other chapters to authorize Vanderbilt to certify your educational benefits to the VA.
+- A VA-1 Form to authorize Vanderbilt to certify your educational benefits to the VA.

 - Fall semester: submit all required documents by July 1.